Deovandski/Deo-ASPNET5-API-Workshop/README.md

 Code On Demand...
 Metadata for callback links.
 The actual name for the process to return 201 on inserts.

 Caching Data vs Reliability.
-Not really an issue since we go full stateless. https://woodruff.dev/aspnet-5-web-api-workshop/Standing%20Up%20an%20ASP.NET%20Core%20Web%20API/caching-data/
+Not really an issue since we go full stateless.
+However!
+There are some stuff that has the opportunity to be cached liek SS#, and STR#

+Response Caching...
+Usefull more on React/Blazor apps sicne the consumer are broswers.
+Api-to-api calls are useless due to the consumer beign stateless.

+In-memory caching --> See ChinnokSupervisor for Albums.
+That's gonna be really usefull for GoScheelsStore, and other things.
+Note that cache's id is unaware of what id type it is so Concat with a hardcoded string is needed.

+Best way to go is the SQL Cache due to load balanced servers, but at the same time we could get enough advantage by using in-memory caching https://woodruff.dev/aspnet-5-web-api-workshop/Standing%20Up%20an%20ASP.NET%20Core%20Web%20API/caching-data/

+Idendity --> The idea to use IdentityServer4 with jwts are the hueway to go.

 Really nice website.
 https://www.connectionstrings.com/